TosbackCgusBridge-Bot/CGUs-versions/Hautelook/Privacy Policy.md

     *   Back to School Shop: Slippers &.
 More Up to 65% Off
     *   Back To School Shop: Tops Under $20 Incl.
 Plus &.
 Petites
     *   Back to School Shop: Dresses Up to 70% Off Incl.
 Plus
+    *   Chain Jewelry
+    *   Blouses &.
+More Under $30 Incl.
+Plus
     *   Back to School Shop: Active &.
 Lounge Up to 65% Off
-    *   Chain Jewelry
-    *   Cole Haan Outerwear Up to 80% Off
-    *   Cole Haan Up to 60% Off

     Shop By Category
     *   Clothing